First-Year Spring Admission

 How does this option work?

 Students offered the opportunity to enroll in January will be asked to submit an enrollment deposit to confirm their place.
-During the summer, we will contact you to confirm your plans for the fall semester (e.g. taking classes, traveling abroad, participating in public service, working, etc.).
+During the summer, we will contact you to confirm your plans for the fall semester (e.g. taking classes, traveling abroad, participating in public service, or working).
 Cornell will then contact you in September to confirm that you are indeed planning to enroll in January.
 Once confirmed, we will work with you to pre-register for courses for the spring semester and have you start other processes (such as applying for housing and dining options).
 You will participate in an orientation program when you arrive in January (a few days before classes begin) to ensure that you are ready for success.

 Throughout the process, the undergraduate college or school to which you have been admitted will be available to answer your questions!